-“Audi and Tesla have both unveiled new designs of the two new models this year, which really raises the game,” says Kamran.
+“Audi vs Tesla, both unveiled new designs of the two new models this year, which really raises the game,” says Kamran.

 “With governments now signaling a strong shift to electric and the eventual demise of the combustion engine, the race is really on.
 More and more models are being released to take the game to Tesla, and in turn Tesla is responding with further advancements and breakthroughs in their tech.